ronaldgrn/ansible-rancher-deployer/README.md

 # ansible-rancher
 Ansible yaml files for configuring a single node rancher 2.0 server on Ubuntu 16.04.

-This was only tested on Hetzner Cloud but should work anywhere.
+This was tested on Hetzner Cloud and Digital Ocean but should work anywhere.

 This script does the following:

-- installs python2 (needed for ansible)
+- installs python3 (needed for ansible)
 - secures ports with ufw
 - installs fail2ban (uses default config)
 - disables ssh password authentication
 - hardens networking with sysctl
-- installs docker 17.03.2
+- installs docker 18.09.2
 - starts a container with the image: rancher/rancher:latest

 *Requirements:*